 These safety signs indicate where a certain area or location can be found.
 For example, you may come across a sign that indicates the direction to the nearest exit.
 If you’re ever in trouble and need to get out quickly, it’s important that you know exactly where the exits are located so you don’t get lost trying to find them.

 This sign indicates that there is an obstruction on the pathway, forcing someone to take another route in order to pass safely.
-The person may need to go around or even change direction completely, which can slow down their progress.
-They should take extra care when doing so as it’s more dangerous than walking along normally.
+The person may need to go around or even change direction completely, which may require extra care when doing so if it’s more dangerous than the normal path.

 Using safety signs in your workplace